loader image

 By applying these virtues to their daily living, stoics believed they would become more balanced, happy, and fulfilling individuals, and would learn to navigate life in a more resilient and purposeful way.

 Centuries later, these virtues remain as useful as ever.
-In the face of the ever increasing chaos in life, by mastering these four traits we will surely rise to a higher form of living, and maybe lead the way for others to follow.
+In the face of the ever-increasing chaos in life, by mastering these four traits we will surely rise to a higher form of living, and maybe lead the way for others to follow.

-I remember the cafeteria scene in the first spider movie, were peter (toby mcguire) first had a taste of his newfound abilities by avoiding (and watching in slow-motion) several punches being thrown at him by bullies at school.
+I remember the cafeteria scene in the first spider movie, were peter (Toby Mcguire) first had a taste of his newfound abilities by avoiding (and watching in slow-motion) several punches being thrown at him by bullies at school.
 His ability to see coming and avoid the punches is kind of how i see this philosophy of stoicism.
 You can’t control which events you get to experience in life, but you can control how you react to them.
 And in order for that reaction to take place, you first need to develop wisdom, have courage, show temperance, and apply justice.

 “Some things are within our power, while others are not.
 Within our power are opinion, motivation, desire, aversion, and, in a word, whatever is of our own doing; not within our power are our body, our property, reputation, office, and, in a word, whatever is not of our own doing.”
 Epictetus